Dallas Medical Clinic Treating TSA Workers’ Injuries

-It is vital that lifting injuries are treated as quickly as possible – and that the injured worker does not continue to lift bags during recovery.
-It is also vital that employees who suffer from lifting injuries recover completely, and that they learn proper lifting and injury prevention techniques before returning to work and lifting tasks.
+It is vital that an injury resulting from lifting is treated as quickly as possible and that the injured worker does not continue to lift bags during recovery.
+It is also vital that they recover completely and learn proper lifting and injury prevention techniques before returning to work and lifting tasks.

 Four Other Common TSA Employee Injuries

 Improper lifting, heavy lifting, and repetitive lifting are not the only causes of TSA employee injuries.
-Below, read about four other common TSA worker injuries that often cause employees to miss work for days, weeks, or months as they recover:
+Below, read about four other common situations that often cause employees to miss work for days, weeks, or months as they recover: